An Awakening

 A Touching Tribute

-In the year that followed her Britain's Got Talent appearance, Loren collaborated with Ashley Monroe to create "I Hear Your Voice", a song I've mentioned earlier, reflecting the memories and sense of longing that both felt after losing close family members.
+In the year that followed her Britain's Got Talent appearance, Loren met with Ashley Monroe to create "I Hear Your Voice", a song I've mentioned earlier, reflecting the memories and sense of longing that both felt after losing close family members.
 Loren had lost her beloved grandmother during the pandemic, and Ashley had lost her father to cancer when she was a teenager.
 Ashley helped Loren shape the song, and producer Michel Heyaca assisted with the co-writing.
 I won't assume, but I suspect that this song had been forming in Loren's mind for some time.
 It was released in April of 2023 as part of her EP with the same name.
 The EP and the "I Hear Your Voice" music video represented milestones in Loren's career as she assumed her identity as a songwriter and stand-alone performer.
 I'm including two video links: a live performance of the song on TV's Good Day New York, and the official music video. *Please note that if you've recently lost someone dear, the Official Music Video may elicit some strong emotions.

-Live on Good Day New York TV
+Good Day New York TV, May 2023

 Click Button

 The music video is a step up in quality and very unique, with the artist as art within the art itself, before shifting to a more conventional format.
 The interplay of lyrics, emotions, and visual content produces a powerful effect.
 Loren uses family members throughout the video.
-The woman entering and listening to the recording is her sister, Brennan, I believe, which makes for an interesting scene when she studies Loren in the still life pose.
+The woman entering and listening to the recording is one of her sisters, which makes for an interesting scene when she studies Loren in the still life pose.
 The vocals are an impressive display of how Loren's vocals seem to constantly get better as her confidence grows.
 The high note at the climax has so much volume and resonance at that level.
 This song was written not only in memory of those Loren and Ashley had lost, but for everyone dealing with loss and grief.
 I've already mentioned that I lost my sister around the same time that Loren lost her Nana, and this song hit me pretty hard on first listen; so much so that I chose to wait a bit before sharing it with my brother-in-law because I knew how it might affect him.
 For Loren, this project was a big step forward as an independent artist.

 Classic Joins Class